AP6YC/ICVI-Examples/README.md

 evaluate!(...)
 ```

-NOTE: Any CVI can switch to be updated incrementally or in batch, as the CVI data structs are update mode agnostic.
+**NOTE**: Any CVI can switch to be updated incrementally or in batch, as the CVI data structs are update mode agnostic.

 ### Updating